bradleyhope1/contact/README.md

 # contact

-I am a reporter based in London and co-founder of journalism collective Project Brazen.
+I am a reporter based in London and co-founder of journalism studio Project Brazen.

 Get in touch if you have any story ideas or tips for us to follow up.

 <b>The basics:</b><br>
 bradley@projectbrazen.com<br>
 great.calvero@protonmail.com<br>
+projectbrazen@protonmail.com<br>
 Mobile: +44(0)7746516719<br>

 If you are worried about authorities or the company you work for reading your messages, you should take precautions.
 Technology solutions are imperfect, but here are a few tactics for making contact: